svpino/twitter/README.md

 * [Overfitting to the validation set](https://twitter.com/svpino/status/1371433872869711872?s=20) — Every time you use your validation set, you are slowing overfitting your model to it.
 Here is an explanation of what happens.

+* [Transfer learning](https://twitter.com/svpino/status/1372532791922069511?s=20) — The ability to reuse the knowledge of one model and adapt it to solve a different problem is one of the most consequential breakthroughs in machine learning.
+This is a thread explaining Transfer learning and how we can use it in practice.

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.